dolgov/TT-IRT/README.md

 # TT-IRT
-Inverse Rosenblatt Transform (Conditional Distribution) + MCMC sampling using Tensor Train approximation
+Inverse Rosenblatt Transports (IRT) + MCMC sampling using Tensor Train (TT) approximation

-Algorithms and running codes for the paper "Approximation and sampling of multivariate probability distributions in the tensor train decomposition" [[Statistics and Computing](https://doi.org/10.1007/s11222-019-09910-z)] by Sergey Dolgov, Karim Anaya-Izquierdo, Colin Fox and Robert Scheichl.
+Algorithms and examples are described in "Approximation and sampling of multivariate probability distributions in the tensor train decomposition" [[Statistics and Computing](https://doi.org/10.1007/s11222-019-09910-z)] and "Deep Composition of Tensor Trains using Squared Inverse Rosenblatt Transports" [[arXiv:2007.06968](https://arxiv.org/abs/2007.06968)].

 The toolbox consists of **matlab** and **python** parts.
-Moreover, the conditional distribution sampler (TT-CD) is also implemented in C with two types of integers, `matlab/tt_irt1_int64.c` and `python/tt_irt_py/tt_irt1_int32.c` which can be linked into Matlab MEX, Python CTypes or other project.
+Moreover, the inverse Rosenblatt transform based on linear splines is also implemented in C with two types of integers, `matlab/utils/tt_irt1_int64.c` and `python/tt_irt_py/tt_irt1_int32.c` which can be linked into Matlab MEX, Python CTypes or other project.

 ### Changelog

+ * `2.0` Squared (SIRT) and Deep (DIRT) Inverse Rosenblatt Transports [[arXiv:2007.06968](https://arxiv.org/abs/2007.06968)].
+Functions are structured in directories.
+New `predator_prey` and `lorenz` examples for DIRT.
  * `1.1` improved baseline version where logarithms of density functions are used to prevent overflows.
 Debiasing functions return more diagnostic information.
 Grid work is simplified such that the sets of grid points are the same for `tt_irt` and tt_tensors.
-New interface of `tracemult*`, MEX version can handle complex numbers. \
+New interface of `tracemult*`, MEX version can handle complex numbers.
- This is the version corresponding to the final published paper.
- * `1.0` original version used for numerical experiments.
+ * `1.0` original version used for numerical experiments in the [[Statistics and Computing](https://doi.org/10.1007/s11222-019-09910-z)] paper.

 ### Installation

 The package is based on several projects: Tensor Train (TT) algorithms are implemented in [TT-Toolbox](https://github.com/oseledets/TT-Toolbox) (Matlab) and [ttpy](https://github.com/oseledets/ttpy) (python), the QMC lattice is produced using a generating vector from [F. Kuo website](http://web.maths.unsw.edu.au/~fkuo/lattice/index.html), and the integrated autocorrelation time (IACT) is estimated by [UWerr.m](https://www.physik.hu-berlin.de/de/com/ALPHAsoft) / [puwr.py](https://github.com/dhesse/py-uwerr).
-The TT algorithms can be compared to [Delayed Rejection Adaptive Metropolis (DRAM)](http://helios.fmi.fi/~lainema/dram/) MCMC.
+The TT algorithms can be compared to [Delayed Rejection Adaptive Metropolis (DRAM)](http://helios.fmi.fi/~lainema/dram/) MCMC and [Stein variational Newton (SVN)](https://github.com/gianlucadetommaso/Stein-variational-samplers).
 Installation steps are thus different in **matlab** and **python**.

 **matlab/**

-After changing to `matlab/` directory, the general configuration script `install` can be run in order to compile MEX files.
+After changing to `matlab/` directory, the general configuration script `install` can be run in order to add subdirectories to the Matlab path, to test and to compile MEX files.
 Moreover, this script will ask you whether the parallel *for* loops should be used for different runs of the tests.

-External packages are downloaded automatically by `check_tt`, `check_mcmc` and `check_qmc` scripts when the corresponding test is run.
+External packages are downloaded automatically by `check_tt`, `check_mcmc` and `check_qmc` scripts in the `utils/` directory when the corresponding test is run.
 Should the automated download fail, the scripts will tell you where you can get the necessary prerequisite manually.
-Subdirectories of the external codes will be added to Matlab path.
-However, the current `matlab/` directory contains all TT-IRT files and hence you don't need to have it in the path.
+To simply add all subdirectories of TT-IRT to the path, you can run `utils/check_ttirt` script.

 **python/**